Best Way to Cook Live Lobster and Lobster Tail at Home

 Order Maine Lobster

-1. Fill a pot (large enough to hold the lobsters) anywhere from one-half to two-thirds full with water.
-Use about 1 gallon of water per lobster so it is deep enough to submerge the lobster by at least 3 inches.
+1. Fill a pot (large enough to hold the lobsters) half to two-thirds full with water.
+Use about 1 gallon of water per lobster, so the pot is deep enough to submerge it by at least 3 inches.

 2. Add 2 tablespoons of salt for each quart of water.
 (If sea water is available, even better.
 Skip the salt.)
 Bring the water to a strong boil over high heat.

-3. Place the live lobsters in one at a time, headfirst, completely submerging them.
+3. Place the live lobsters headfirst, placing them in one at a time and completely submerging them.
 Pick up the lobster by holding the upper side of the thorax between your thumb and middle finger.
-Keep the underside of the body away from you, just in case the lobster flips the tail splashing boiling water all over you.
+Keep the underside of the body away from you, just in case the lobster flips the tail, splashing boiling water all over you.

 4. Cover the pot tightly and return to a boil as quickly as possible.
-AFTER the water boils start timing, and regulate the heat to prevent water from boiling over, but be sure to keep the water boiling throughout the cooking time.
+After the water boils, start timing and regulating the heat to prevent it from boiling over.
+Be sure to keep the water boiling throughout the cooking time.
 Melt some butter while you wait.

-5. Carefully remove lobsters from the pot with tongs.
-Be careful, they are very hot.
-Set in a large bowl for five minutes to cool before cracking.
+5. Carefully remove the lobsters from the pot with tongs.
+They are very hot.
+Set them in a large bowl for five minutes to cool before cracking.

 See our complete guide for more details on boiling times and instructions for live lobster.